 A stomach or intestinal illness can cause diarrhea.
 It can be a side effect of medical treatments, such as antibiotics and some cancer treatments.

 Below are questions you may want to ask your doctor or nurse to help you take care of your diarrhea.

 What foods can make my problem worse?

-Are there foods I should eat so I do not lose too much weight?
+Are there foods I can eat so I do not lose too much weight?

 How much water or liquid should I drink during the day?
 What are the signs that I am not drinking enough water?

-Do any of the medicines, vitamins, herbs, or supplements I am taking cause diarrhea?
+Do any of the medicines, vitamins, herbs, or supplements I take cause diarrhea?
 Should I stop taking any of them?

-What products can I buy at the store to help with my diarrhea?
+What products can I buy to help with my diarrhea?
 What is the best way to take these?

-Does my diarrhea mean I have a more serious medical problem?
+Does diarrhea mean I have a more serious medical problem?

 When should I call the doctor?